cjratcliff/ml-compiled/docs/layers.rst

 Attention
 ------------
+An attention layer takes a query vector and uses it, combined with key vectors, to compute a weighted sum of value vectors.
+If a key is determined to be highly compatible with the query the weight for the associated value will be high.

-Has been used to improve image classification, image captioning, speech recognition, generative models and learning algorithmic tasks, but it has probably had the largest impact on neural machine translation.
+Attention has been used to improve image classification, image captioning, speech recognition, generative models and learning algorithmic tasks, but has probably had the largest impact on neural machine translation.

-In translation, rather than creating a fixed-length vector from the outputs of encoder, it retains them all and concatenates them into a ‘memory tensor’.
-At each step of the decoder, a weighted average over the memory tensor is computed, allowing the decoder to ‘focus’ on different parts of the input.
-A similar logic applies in the image captioning task, focusing on areas of the image instead.

-In translation, each output word depends on a weighted combination of all input words.
-Computing these weights can take time proportional to the product of the length of the input and output sequences.
-In content-based attention the weights are computed as the dot product between the items in the sequence and the ‘query’ outputted by the attending RNN.

 Computational complexity
 ''''''''''''''''''''''''''''''